mattrussi/gitlab-com-runbooks/docs/config_management/alerts/ComponentResourceRunningOut_disk_space.md

 ## Dependencies

-- > Internal and external dependencies which could potentially cause this alert
+There are no external dependencies for this alert

 # Escalation